ManticoreGamesInc/platform-documentation/src/tutorials/modeling_reference.md

 Templates can be used to save grouped objects, collections of created objects, scripts, and scripted objects.
 They also allow you to share your creations on Community Content.
 See the [Template tutorial](template_reference.md) to learn more.

+### Merged Models

+Merged models are a way of grouping objects together to reduce the rendering calculations together.
+This works best with large chunks of scenery like a building.
+See the [Merged Model reference](merged_models.md) to learn more.

 ## Learn More

 [Community Content](community_content.md) | [Template Tutorial](template_reference.md) | [Modeling Tutorial](modeling_basics.md) | [Introduction to the Editor](editor_intro.md) | [Custom Materials](custom_materials.md)